numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

 - How to compute limits:
     - Say we have the function sin(πx)/x²-1 modelling a dampened oscilation
     - The function looks continuous, but there is a problematic value at x=1
-    - When we plug x=1 in, the denominator comes out to be 0
-    - And the numerator sin(πx) is also 0
+    - When we plug x=1 in, the denominator comes out to be 0; and the numerator sin(πx) is also 0
         - Reminder: Why sin(πx) is 0:
             - The sine function gives us the y-coordinate of a point on a unit circle
             - The angle π radians is 180°
             - At 180° we are at the point (-1,0) on the unit circle
             - The y-coordinate is 0, so sin(π) = 0
-            - sin(nπ) = 0 for any integer n, because these angles correspond to points on the horizontal axis of the unit circle (at 0°, ±180°, ±360°, etc.), where the y-coordinate is always zero
+            - sin(nπ) = 0 for any integer n, because these angles correspond to points on the horizontal axis of the unit circle (at 0°, ±180°, ±360°, etc), where the y-coordinate is always zero
-    - So plugging in x=1 results in 0/0, meaning that the function is not defined at that input, and the graph should have a hole there
+    - So plugging in x=1 results in 0/0, meaning that the function is not defined at that input, and the graph should have a hole there (this also happens at x=-1)
-    - This also happens at x=-1, but let's focus on x=1 for now
-    - The graph certainly does seem to approach a distict value at that point
+    - The graph certainly does seem to approach a distict value at x=1
     - How to find the output it approaches as x approaches 1, since we can't just plug in 1?
         - One way to approximate it would be to plug in a number that is really close to 1, like 1.00001
-        - Doing that, we would get a number around -1.5708...
+        - We would get a number around -1.5708

 - A better way to compute limits - L'Hôpital's rule:
-    - A systematic process that takes an expression that looks like 0/0 at some input, and asks what is its limit as x approaches that input
+    - This process takes an expression that looks like 0/0 at some input, and looks for its limit as x approaches that input
-    - After limits helped us write the definition for derivatives:
+    - Limits helped us write the definition for derivatives:
-        - lim h->0, df/dx
+        - lim(h->0), df/dx
-    - Derivatives can in turn help us evaluate limits
+    - Now derivatives can in turn help us evaluate limits

 - L'Hôpital's Rule - Intuitive Understanding:
     - Let's think about any two functions f(x) and g(x) which both equal 0 at some common value x=a
-    - Their ratio at that value is 0/0 which is undefined
+    - Their ratio at that value will be 0/0 which is undefined
+    - The solution will be to take the ratio of their derivatives instead
     - Why does comparing derivatives work?
         - When we zoom in on smooth curves near a point, they look like straight lines.
-Those straight lines are the tangent lines, with slopes equal to the derivatives
+Those are the tangent lines, with slopes equal to the derivatives
         - Key geometric insight - For lines through the origin:
-            - Consider two lines through the origin with different slopes (say slope₁ = 3, slope₂ = 1)
+            - Consider two lines through the origin with different slopes (say slope₁=3, slope₂=1)
-            - Pick any vertical line at position x (say x = 2)
+            - Pick any vertical line at position x (x=2)
             - Line 1 reaches height: 3 * 2 = 6
             - Line 2 reaches height: 1 * 2 = 2
             - Ratio of heights: 6/2 = 3
             - Ratio of slopes: 3/1 = 3
             - They are equal because both heights are: slope * distance
-            - The distance cancels when you take the ratio: (slope₁ * x)/(slope₂ * x) = slope₁/slope₂
+            - And the distance cancels when you take the ratio: (slope₁ * x)/(slope₂ * x) = slope₁/slope₂
     - Why does this ONLY work for lines through the origin?
-            - Both functions have to equal y=0 at x=a
-            - Because that's when we get the indeterminate form 0/0 that we need L'Hôpital's rule to resolve
+        - Both functions have to equal y=0 at x=a because that's when we get the indeterminate form 0/0 that we need L'Hôpital's rule to resolve
+            - If f(a)≠0 or g(a)≠0, we can just plug in the values directly
+            - If f(a)=5 and g(a)=2, then f(a)/g(a) = 5/2
-            - Without the 0/0 form, the tangent lines have non-zero y-intercepts that prevent the distance terms from canceling
+        - Additionally, without the 0/0 form, the tangent lines have non-zero y-intercepts that prevent the distance terms from canceling anyway
-            - For lines NOT through the origin (y = 3x + 5 and y = x + 2):
+            - For lines NOT through the origin (y=3x+5 and y=x+2):
-                - The constant terms (+5, +2) don't cancel out
+                - The constant terms (+5,+2) don't cancel out
                 - Ratio of heights ≠ ratio of slopes
-            - Also, if f(a) ≠ 0 or g(a) ≠ 0, we can just plug in directly:
-                - If f(a) = 5 and g(a) = 2, then f(a)/g(a) = 5/2

-    - Connecting to L'Hôpital:
+    - Connecting to L'Hôpital computationally:
+        - Reminder: The general tangent line formula is:
+            - The tangent line to f(x) at point x=a is:
+                - y = f(a) + f'(a)(x-a)
+            - This comes from point-slope form of a line through (a, f(a)) with slope f'(a)
         - Near x=a where f(a)=0 and g(a)=0:
+            - The constant term disappears!
+This is exactly the condition we need for L'Hôpital (the 0/0 form)
             - The function f(x) is approximated by its tangent line:
+                - f(x) ≈ 0 + f'(a) * (x-a)
                 - f(x) ≈ f'(a) * (x-a)
             - The function g(x) is approximated by its tangent line:
+                - g(x) ≈ 0 + g'(a) * (x-a)
                 - g(x) ≈ g'(a) * (x-a)
             - Therefore the ratio is:
                 - f(x)/g(x) ≈ f'(a)(x-a) / g'(a)(x-a) = f'(a)/g'(a)
             - The (x-a) terms cancel, leaving just the ratio of derivatives
             - Because these approximations get more and more accurate as x gets closer to a, this ratio of derivatives gives the precise value for the limit

 - Formal Statement of L'Hôpital's Rule:
-        - When lim(x→a) f(x) = 0 and lim(x→a) g(x) = 0 (giving us 0/0), and both derivatives exist at a with g'(a) ≠ 0, then:
+    - When lim(x→a) f(x)=0 and lim(x→a) g(x)=0 (giving us 0/0), and both derivatives exist at a with g'(a)≠0, then:
         - lim(x→a) f(x)/g(x) = f'(a)/g'(a)
-    - L'Hôpital's rule works when:
+    - This is telling us that L'Hôpital's rule works when:
         - Both functions approach 0 (the 0/0 problem)
-        - Both functions are smooth enough at that point to have derivatives
-            - Derivatives must exist (the curve is smooth enough to draw a tangent line)
+        - Both functions are smooth enough at that point to have derivatives(the curve is smooth enough to draw a tangent line)
             - No derivative means that the rule is not applicable (there's a sharp corner, cusp, or vertical tangent where you can't define a unique slope)
-        - The bottom function's derivative isn't also zero (otherwise we'd just have the same problem again)
+        - The bottom function's derivative isn't also zero (otherwise we would have the same problem again)
     - The rule also works for ∞/∞ forms and can be applied multiple times if needed

 - Real example:
-    - For the function sin(πx)/x²-1, consider the graphs sin(πx) and x²-1 separately:
+    - For the function sin(πx)/x²-1, let's consider the graphs sin(πx) and x²-1 separately:
         - Around x=1, both graphs are both crossing the x-axis at that point
         - What matters is that both functions cross the x-axis (meaning that y=0) at the same x-value (x=1)
         - A quotient function has a hole (removable discontinuity) wherever both the numerator and denominator equal zero at the same point, creating the 0/0 indeterminate form